PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-vengefu/Week1-Assignment.md

   - Delete a book by its title

 ### Task 3: Advanced Queries
-- Write a query to find books that are both in stock and published after 2010
+- 10Write a query to find books that are both in stock and published after 20
 - Use projection to return only the title, author, and price fields in your queries
 - Implement sorting to display books by price (both ascending and descending)
 - Use the `limit` and `skip` methods to implement pagination (5 books per page)